Ordinary people from Chongqing and Sichuan share how they survived the heat waves and wildfires

 An Ecological Disaster

 My name is Meimei, and I work in landscaping in Chongqing.
 Toward the end of July, we conducted an inspection tour of the city.
-The truth was that we wanted to see which trees could survive this summer, which trees could get used to this climate in Chongqing, so we would know what to plant in the future.
+In truth, we wanted to see which trees could survive this summer, could get used to this climate, so we would know what to plant in the future.

 Around July 20, I saw that ground cover plants like peonies and daisies were already turning yellow, especially those that grew near the street and under the direct glare of the sun.
 Looking down the street, you just saw rows of yellow.